 How to enter the Queensland Training Awards

-Key to a successful nomination is starting early - don't leave it to the last minute or you may run out of time.
+The key to a successful nomination is starting early—don't leave it to the last minute or you may run out of time.
 Have a look at our 5 easy steps slideshow to help you plan out how to pull together that winning nomination.

-We also recommend that you have a look at the examples of successful nominations that we have on the site from some of our past winners and finalists, and that you contact your local regional coordinator for advice and assistance in completing your nomination, they are happy to help answer any questions that you may have.
+- contact your local regional coordinator for advice and assistance in completing your nomination-they are happy to help answer any questions you may have

-We have developed some resources to help you prepare your nomination, including a nomination checklist, writing tips, information on the nomination process, as well as the examples of successful nominations.
+- view resources developed to help prepare your nomination, including a nomination checklist, writing tips and information on the nomination process

-Lastly, we recommend that you initially draft your nomination outside of the nomination portal—this will give you a chance to review it, do a grammar check and spell check, and check that each section is under the specified word limit.
-You can also get a friend or colleague to review it then too.
+- draft your nomination outside of the nomination portal—this will give you a chance to review it, do a grammar and spell check, check that each section is under the specified word limit, ,and easily organise a friend or colleague to review it if you want.